What is DTF Printing ?

 Heat Press: For transferring the design from the film to the fabric.

-Advantages of DTF Printing
+Advantages of Direct-to-Film Printing

-DTF printing offers several advantages:
+Direct-to-Film printing offers several advantages:

 Durability: Prints are highly durable and can withstand numerous washes.